Hacklor/dotfiles/README.md

 In Ubuntu there is a Key Repeat item in the Accessibility menu.
 Move the speed slider to the left in order to increase the key repeat.

+## Ubuntu Remapping keys

+I like to set the Caps Lock to Ctrl in Mac OS X. But in Ubuntu it's a little bit harder to achieve.

+Go to `Ubuntu Software` and search for `Gnome Tweak` and install.
+Open the tool and go to Keyboard & Mouse > Keyboard > Additional Layout Options > Caps Lock behavior.
+Change this to Control.

 ## Installation

 ### Prerequisites